Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 ![PedalAssemble]({{ site.baseurl }}/images/Pedal5.JPG "PedalAssemble5")

-And there it is looking like a pedal and giving a great clone sound of the TS808 with a great crunchy fuzz which allows all the tone to still slip through and is dead quiet when not in use.
-Pleased.
-To top off the kit, Fuzzdog had given some further mod options including extra components for asymettrical clipping and space on the board for a 'more bass mod' which I plan to do in future when I feel like I've exhausted the settings I have.
-I've also asked a mate for a design to go over the bright green sprayed case.
+And there it is, looking like a pedal and giving a great clone of the TS808 with a great crunchy fuzz which allows all the tone clarity without muddying the sound and is dead quiet when not in use.
+I'm pleased.
+To top off the kit, Fuzzdog had given some further mod options including extra components for asymettrical clipping and space on the board for a 'more bass mod' which I intend to do in future when I feel I've exhausted the settings I have.
+I've also asked a mate for a design to go over the bright green sprayed case to customise my pedal.
 I'll post a pic when it's complete.

 Do you have any experiences building a similar pedal kit or useful soldering tips?